Emphasise on value of love, forgiveness: Brother Mac to students in farewell message | Education

 The educator, 84, had to leave India due to visa-related issues.

-One of his former students, Rajesh Arora, said, ''When we got to know that brother was notified to leave the country because he inadvertently missed filing some visa documents, many of us offered him assistance from authorities.
+His current and former students of St Joseph's College, Bowbazar, some of whom are teenagers and some senior citizens now, fondly recalled their association with Brother Mac, as he is fondly called. ''When we got to know that brother was notified to leave the country because he inadvertently missed filing some visa documents, many of us offered him assistance from authorities.

 “He told us that 'I am a teacher and I would not like to arm-twist anybody’.
+This sense of righteousness is so rare these days, but so natural to him,'' said Rajesh Arora, one of his former students.
+In his parting message to the students, Brother Mac emphasised the value of love and forgiveness, especially at a time ''when some politicians are splitting the country and spreading hatred''.

-This sense of righteousness is so rare these days, but so natural to him.''
-Brother Mac, during the farewell programme organised in the city on the eve of his departure, asked people to make love an inevitable part of their value system.
+During the farewell programme organised in the city on the eve of his departure, he asked people to make love an inevitable part of their value system.

 ''If you hate Muslims being a Hindu, you are wrong, If you hate Hindus being a Muslim, you are wrong.
 If you dislike anybody, you are wrong,'' he asserted.